Greg Hancock: Career

 In 1998, to Grand Prix format changed to a more cutthroat elimination system.
 Hancock did not fare so well and finished the year in sixth place but won the World Team Cup with Hamill and Sam Ermolenko.
 The next year was even worse for Hancock and he finished in 11th place in the Grand Prix.
 2000 saw Hancock win his first Grand Prix since his title winning season and he finished in fifth place and in 2001 he finished in 13th place.
-In 2002 Hancock won the last Grand Prix round in Australia and finished 6th overall.
-He went one better in 2003, finishing in 5th place after again winning the final round, this time in Haamar, Norway.
+In 2002, Hancock won the last Grand Prix round in Australia and finished sixth overall.
+He went one better in 2003, finishing in fifth place after again winning the final round, this time in Haamar, Norway.
 The following season Hancock was back amongst the medals, finishing the season in third place.
-That year he won the British GP at the Millennium Stadium in Cardiff.
-In 2005 Hancock slipped back to fifth in the world unable to win a GP.
+That year, he won the British GP at the Millennium Stadium in Cardiff.
+In 2005, Hancock slipped back to fifth in the world unable to win a GP.
 A 36-year-old Hancock finished the Grand Prix series in second place in 2006 and remained unbeaten in that year's World Cup but the USA did not qualify for the final as the rest of the team struggled.
 In 2007 Hancock finished in sixth place.
 Although he failed to win a GP, he finished in second place on three occasions.
 In 2008 Hancock finished fourth overall in the Grand Prix series.
 He was on the podium four times, winning the Polish Grand Prix in Bydgoszcz.

 Hancock finished the 2009 Speedway Grand Prix season in fourth position and achieved two podium places as runner up at the Danish Grand Prix and winner of the Latvian Grand Prix.
 He became the USA Speedway National Champion for the eighth time in 2009 and was subsequently named as the Racing Athlete of the Year by the American Motorcyclist Association (AMA).

-Greg finished 1st place in the 2011 Czech, British and Nordic Grand Prix.
+Hancock finished in first place in the 2011 Czech, British and Nordic Grand Prix.
 He secured the 2011 World Championship during the Croatian Grand Prix on 24 September, reclaiming the title after a record 14 years at the age of 41 years and 113 days.
 Hancock clinched the 2014 World Championship during the Polish Grand Prix on October 11, 2014, and broke his own record of oldest title winner at 44 years and 130 days.